tomhallmain/simple_image_compare/README.md

 Individual images can be passed to search against the full image data set by passing flag `--search` with the path of the search file, or setting a search file in the UI before running comparison.

+The color matching compare mode is faster than CLIP embedding but less robust.
 When using CLIP embedding compare mode, you can search your images by text - both positive and negative.
 Commas will break the texts to search into multiple parts, to be combined in a final set of results.

 If there is a good CLIP signal for the search texts it will likely return the images you are looking for, but be aware that it may take a while to load the first time as embeddings for all images will have to be generated.
 Also, if a list of preset text searches is defined in your config JSON, you can cycle between the searches with the dedicated shortcut found below.

 ## Image Browser